-The American alligator is a large crocodilian reptile found in the Southeastern US.
-Once occupying a spot on the federal endangered species list, American alligator populations have recovered and are common in many parts of the Southeast, you can even see them on an Everglades excursion.
-Healthy alligators can beyond 60 years of age, and are the last living reptiles that were closely related to dinosaurs, with their closest modern animal family being birds.
-Alligators are cold-blooded, meaning that they cannot regulate their own body temperature.
+The American alligator or alligator mississippiensis is a large crocodilian reptile found in the Southeastern US.
+Once occupying a spot on the federal endangered species list, gator populations have recovered and are common in many parts of the Southeast, you can even see them on an Everglades excursion.
+They can live beyond 60 years of age, and are the last living reptiles that were closely related to dinosaurs, with their closest modern animal family being birds.
+They are cold-blooded, meaning that they cannot regulate their own body temperature.
 For this reason, it is common to catch gators sunbathing on the banks of Everglades waters, sometimes seen with open mouths to cool themselves.
-Be sure to keep an eye out for them next time you're on Everglades National Park airboat tours.
+Be sure to keep an eye out for them next time you’re on one of our world-famous airboat tours.

 - The alligator became the official state reptile of Florida in 1987.

 - Spanish sailors originally visiting the New World assumed the alligator to be a massive lizard, therefore calling it “el lagarto” or “the lizard.”

 - Alligators are mostly hunted for their skins, but are also hunted for meat.

 - There is a multi-million dollar industry in which captive alligators are raised for their meat and skin.